MamaiTheCoder/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5. esc :wq hit enter.

 *The file 101-crackme_password must not contain any newline character.
 Unfortunately, vi/vim do this by default (hence why the checker is failing you).
 Remember that Vim/vi adds "newline" character to the end of the last line in your file, which should not be confused with a "new line".The "newline" character or more accurately "end of line" character (<EOL>) means "whatever comes after this point must be considered to be on another line".
 With this interpretation — <EOL> is a line terminator — the last line of the file is effectively the last one with an <EOL>.The problem is that most editors and IDEs have a different interpretation — <EOL> is a line separator — and, logically, default to not add an <EOL> at the end of the last line of a new file and, when they encounter an <EOL>, add a superfluous "new line" after the real last line.But you can get around that issue by doing the following: before you write your file, do :set binary noeol if you want it to stay "<EOL>-free".*

+## Footnotes
+main.c files were used to test the functionality of the targeted files. [^1] Executable files have been include to show the output. [^2]